tjamcas/DJ4E-ClassNotes/4-UsingJavaScriptJQueryJSON/UsingJavaScriptJQueryJSON_Week4_Notes.md

                 "C++": 5, "python" : 7 }
         };
         ```
-      - In the example above, to access the number "10" in the "skills" dictionary using JSON syntax: `who.skills.c`.
+      - In the example above, to access the number "10" in the "skills" dictionary using JSON syntax: `who.skills.C`.
-      Everything between the curly braces is JSON.
+      - Everything between the curly braces is JSON.
--JSON Syntax - server-side
+- JSON Syntax - server-side
     - Example:
         - `urls.py`:
               `path('jsonfun', views.jsonfun, name= 'jsonfun')`
         - `views.py`:
           ```
           from django.http import JsonResponse
           ...
           def jsonfun(request):
               stuff = {
                   'first': 'first thing',
                   'second': 'second thing'
               }
               return JsonResponse(stuff)
           ```
             - `stuff` is a python dictionary, and the dictionary is in JSON.
-            - it convention in JSON that the outer wrapper be an object - in this case a dictionary. `stuff` could have been placed in a list, but it is best practice to wrap the list in a dictionary.
+            - it is convention in JSON that the outer wrapper be an object - in this case a dictionary. `stuff` could have been placed in a list, but it is best practice to wrap the list in a dictionary.
             - In the headers of a `JsonResponse`, `content-type = application/json`